The Dimensions

 • Supportive Environments

-A supportive environment is one that meets a young person’s social, physical and emotional needs.
-This includes a social environment that is inclusive, the people around (e.g. family members or friends) have a good understanding of a young person’s needs and can support.
+A supportive environment includes a social environment that is inclusive, the people around (e.g. family members or friends) have a good understanding of a young person’s needs and can support.
 It is a space where a young person feels they can ask for help and are able to accept support from others when needed (e.g. when being bullied in a social setting).

 A supportive physical environment (e.g. home or school) is one that is accessible to their needs.
 For example, the school providing step-free access for wheelchair users or maintaining noise levels in class to address the young person’s sensory needs.